 Commerce is a somewhat small city located in the state of Texas.
 With a population of 8,892 people and three constituent neighborhoods, Commerce is the 255th largest community in Texas.

-Commerce is a decidedly white-collar city, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Commerce isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Commerce are a mix of both white- and blue-collar jobs.
 Overall, Commerce is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Commerce who work in office and administrative support (17.41%), teaching (13.56%), and food service (8.14%).
+There are especially a lot of people living in Commerce who work in teaching (15.29%), office and administrative support (14.20%), and sales jobs (9.66%).

-The overall education level of Commerce is somewhat higher than in the average US city of 21.84%: 26.17% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Commerce is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.72% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Commerce is English.
 Other important languages spoken here include Spanish and Chinese.